 So you’ve had your book edited by a professional editor, read by a beta reader, and you’ve read it yourself multiple times… it’s time to hire a book designer.

-If you want to do it yourself and you don’t have InDesign, then see this Amazon print formatting page.
+If you want to typeset a book yourself but don’t have InDesign, then see this Amazon paperback formatting page.
 WATCH THEIR VIDEO.

-If you have pictures, I would not really advise using MS Word for typesetting, but people do and they get by… I don’t know how the images even come out when they are all in RGB.
+If you have pictures, I would not advise using MS Word for typesetting.
+But people do and they get by… I don’t know how the images even come out when they are all in RGB.
 This is not correct by industry standards, as all images for print purposes should be in CMYK and 300 DPI (dots per inch).

 Many authors feel it’s good to order their cover design early on, as this can be: